lucianahanan/frontend-themeswitcher/README.md

 <h3>Plus:</h3>
 <p>I added Sass to the project to help me on some CSS settings.</p>
-<p>The project was just make a theme switcher from light to dark and vice versa, with Javascript events and CSS animation.</p>
+<p>The project was just coding a theme switcher from light to dark and vice-versa, with Javascript events and CSS animation.</p>

 <h2>Example Images</h2>
 <p>Desktop<br>